-Narrative Disclosure to LENZ OpCo's Summary Compensation Table for the Fiscal Year Ended December 31, 2023
+Narrative Disclosure to Summary Compensation Table for the Fiscal Year Ended December 31, 2024 Base Salary

-Base Salary

-See the footnotes to the Summary Compensation Table for the Fiscal Year Ended December 31, 2023 above for information on the base salaries of LENZ OpCo's named executive officers in effect during fiscal years ended 2023 and 2022.
+See the footnotes to the Summary Compensation Table for the Fiscal Year Ended December 31, 2024 above for information on the base salaries of our named executive officers in effect during fiscal years ended 2024 and 2023.

-2023 Annual Cash Bonuses
+2024 Annual Cash Bonuses

-Each of LENZ OpCo's named executive officers is eligible to participate in an annual cash incentive compensation program which provides participants with an opportunity to earn variable cash incentive compensation based on individual and company performance.
-For 2023, Mr. Schimmelpennink's target bonus was 50% of his base salary, Mr. Olsson's target bonus was 35% of his base salary, and Dr. Odrich's target bonus was 30% of his base salary.
+Each of our named executive officers is eligible to participate in an annual cash incentive compensation program which provides participants with an opportunity to earn variable cash incentive compensation based on individual and company performance.
+For 2024, Mr. Schimmelpennink's target bonus was 55% of his base salary, and Mr. Olsson's, Dr. Odrich's, and Mr. Chevallard's target bonus was 40% of each of his base salary.

-The determination of the 2023 bonus amount was discretionary based on the LENZ OpCo's board of directors assessment of company performance against corporate goals.
+The determination of the 2024 bonus amount was discretionary based on our board of directors assessment of company performance against corporate goals.

-The actual annual cash bonuses awarded to each named executive officer for 2023 performance are set forth above in the "Bonus" column of the Summary Compensation Table for the Fiscal Year Ended December 31, 2023.
+The actual annual cash bonuses awarded to each named executive officer for 2024 performance are set forth above in the "Bonus" column of the Summary Compensation Table for the Fiscal Year Ended December 31, 2024.